Has your organization made long-term plans for working and learning from home?

-Ask yourself, "if I was to start-over, what would I keep in my existing portfolio?"
-That list of "keep" investments are clearly providing value to you.
+Ask yourself, "if I was to start over, what would I keep in my existing portfolio?"
+That list of "keep" investments is clearly providing value to you.
 Everything else needs a transition plan!

 IT investments have hidden soft costs that often arise out of expediency or ease.
 Choosing what may appear as an easier solution over a more strategic investment that costs more often yields to Technical Debt.

 Technical Debt refers to the additional costs to rework solutions as a result of a short-term investment.
-Technical debt is sneaky, as it is often untracked.
-Just like financial debt, it gets worse the longer it is unpaid.
+Technical debt can lead to problematic and surprising results, as it is often untracked.
+Just like financial debt, it gets worse the longer it remains unpaid.

 Here are some examples of Technical Debt:

-Our team works with several large education institutions who invested heavily into student labs for advanced design or media arts applications.
+We work with several large education institutions that invested heavily into student labs for advanced design or media arts applications.
 These solutions often have higher hardware requirements than traditional laptops, desktops, or mobile devices.
 Labs tether all development to a geography.
 When the pandemic required all learning to be remote, administrators were scrambling to rework all student labs in order to support remote learning.

 The “Waterfall” methodology is a traditional/linear approach to solving problems:

-- Design—The solution is mapped out and aligned with the problems you are trying to solve.
-In my experience, the best designs start with an overview of the existing environment and highlight the major changes.
-The design team verifies that the solution meets the requirements gathered from Step 1.
+- Step 2: Design—The solution is mapped out and aligned with the problems you are trying to solve.
+In our experience, the best designs start with an overview of the existing environment and a highlight of the major proposed changes.
+The design team then verifies that the solution meets the requirements gathered from the assessment stage.

-- Implementation—Once the design is approved by the stakeholders, then it is time to deploy and integrate the new solution.
+- Step 3: Implementation—Once the design is approved by the stakeholders, it’s time to deploy and integrate the new solution.
 The deployment team verifies that the implementation matches the design.

-- Test/Validation—After implementation, it is important to validate, verify, and test the implementation to make sure that the implementation meets the success criteria of the design.
+- Step 4: Test/Validation—After implementation, it’s important to validate, verify, and test the implementation to ensure the implementation meets the success criteria of the design.

-- Maintenance—The deployment, implementation, and testing teams hand over the project to the maintenance/on-going operations team along with all documentation and any knowledge transfer.
+- Step 5: Maintenance—The deployment, implementation, and testing teams hand over the project to the maintenance/on-going operations team, along with all documentation and any knowledge transfer.
 The project is marked as complete.